beemster/SocialSend/MASTERNODE.md

 - MN_Port: port to be used to connect to the MN.
 Default: 50050

 Keep a list of all pieces above and fill them in as you go along.
-You will need them to fill in the config files.
+You will need them to populate the config files.

 Let's go:
 1. Generate private key (SEND_privkey).
 You can do this on the Client (Debug console) or MN (send-cli): `masternode genkey`